gmackie/wifipineapplepager-payloads/library/user/reconnaissance/blue_clues/README.md

 # Blue Clues v1

 **Blue Clues** is a Bluetooth reconnaissance tool for the WiFi Pineapple Pager.
-It scans for visible devices, identifies their "Friendly Names," and automatically catalogs them into a timestamped log.
+It scans for visible devices, identifies their "Friendly Names", and automatically catalogs them into a timestamped log.

 ---